magento/devdocs/src/cloud/project/user-admin.md

 ## Update account security settings

-After you add a user to a Cloud project, ask the user to review their account settings and add the following security configuration as needed:
+After you add a user to a Cloud project, ask them to review their account settings and add the following configuration as needed:

 -  Enable two-factor authentication (TFA)

    Magento recommends adding two-factor authentication to all accounts to meet security and compliance standards.
-Some projects will soon require two-factor authentication for all accounts that use SSH to connect to {{site.data.var.ece}} projects.
+Some projects will soon require two-factor authentication on all accounts that use SSH to connect to {{site.data.var.ece}} projects.

 -  Enable SSH keys